libSDL2pp/libSDL2pp/README.md

   // Of course, C SDL2 API is still perfectly valid SDL_Delay(2000);

-} catch (SDL2pp::Exception& e) {
+  // All SDL objects are released at this point or if an error occurs } catch (SDL2pp::Exception& e) {
   // Exception stores SDL_GetError() result
   std::cerr << "Exception: " << e.what() << std::endl;